Watermark (Enya album)

-Watermark is the second studio album by Irish singer, songwriter and musician Enya, released on 19 September 1988 by WEA.
+Watermark is the second studio album by Irish singer and composer Enya, released on 19 September 1988 by WEA.
 After the release of her previous album Enya (1987), she secured a recording contract with Warner following a chance meeting with chairman Rob Dickins, who had become a fan of her music.
 Her contract allowed her considerable artistic and creative freedom, with minimal interference from the label and no deadlines.
 Enya recorded Watermark in ten months with her long-time collaborators: manager, producer and arranger Nicky Ryan and his wife, lyricist Roma Ryan.
 It was initially recorded in Ireland in demo form before production relocated to London to re-record, mix, and master it digitally.
 Watermark features music in different styles, displaying Enya's sound of multi-tracked vocals with keyboards, percussion instruments, and elements of Celtic, ambient, and new-age music, though Enya believes her music does not belong in the latter genre.

-Watermark received mixed reviews from critics and it became an unexpected commercial success, which propelled Enya to worldwide fame.
+Watermark initially received mixed reviews from critics and it became an unexpected commercial success, which propelled Enya to worldwide fame.
 It peaked at number 5 on the UK Albums Chart, number 25 on the Billboard 200 in the United States, and reached number 1 in New Zealand and Switzerland.
 It was certified quadruple Platinum by the British Phonographic Industry (BPI) and the Recording Industry Association of America (RIAA) for shipments of 1.2 million and 4 million copies across the United Kingdom and the United States, respectively.
 To promote the album, Enya embarked on a worldwide promotional tour which included interviews, appearances, and live performances.
 Four singles were released from the album, beginning with the international hit "Orinoco Flow", which spent three weeks at number 1 in the United Kingdom.
 Watermark was reissued in 1989, 1991 and 2009; the first two contain "Storms in Africa (Part II)" as a bonus track; the latter was a Japanese release with a second bonus track titled "Morning Glory".